simply-nicky/pyrost/docs/tutorials/st_sim.rst

 Now you're able to generate the simulated data.
 It takes time to calculate the wavefronts, :class:`pyrost.simulation.STSim` will post it's status during the process.
-You can either generate a stack of frames or a ptychograph. :class:`pyrost.simulation.STConverter` saves the results to a CXI file using the provided CXI protocol.
+You can either generate a stack of frames or a ptychograph. :class:`pyrost.simulation.STConverter` generates all the data attributes necessary for the speckle tracking reconstruction.
+Also it provides an interface to save the generated attributes to a CXI file with :func:`pyrost.simulation.STConverter.save` method.

 .. testsetup:: [st_simulation]